iltommi/qdb-documentation/source/reference/qdb_shell.rst

    Either a DNS name, an IPv4 or an IPv6 address.

    Argument
-        The address and port of a machines where a wrpme daemon is running.
+        The address and port of a machines where a quasardb daemon is running.

    Default value
         127.0.0.0:2836, the IPv4 localhost address and the port 2836